LancerLab/croqtile/Documents/Documentation/syntax-design-of-choreo.md

 ### The 'upper-bound' Operation

 ### Async Operation: the DMA Statement
-Execept for parallel execution, Choreo allows one fixed form of async operation: the DMA statement.
+Except for parallel execution, Choreo allows one fixed form of async operation: the DMA statement.

 Conceptually, a DMA statement is executed asynchronously with the SPMD code.
 It works quite similar to CPU async thread, except its behavior is limited by the DMA configuration.
 (CPU allows to program the async thread as will)